tsan88/transfers/readme.md

 ## About Transfers

-Transfers is a web application develop on laravel 5.8.
+Transfers is a web application develop on laravel 5.8. and Laradock

 - Register\signup user
 - add Transfer